 We can teach that wanting to get married is fine, but marriage isn’t the only meaning of life.
 We can preach about a loving God and a loving church that offers intimacy and community despite our relationship status.
 (Read my post about God and relationships here.)

-What do you think is a encouragement and/or challenge for modern relationships?
+What do you think is an encouragement and/or a challenge for modern relationships?